jonasman/PromiseKit/_posts/2016-08-12-Multiplatform-Single-Scheme-Xcode-Projects.md

 Now set deployment targets for all platforms (use the Build Settings screen).

 Now set `TARGETED_DEVICE_FAMILY` to `1,2,3,4`.
 I don’t know *why* this is required, but otherwise the watchOS framework fails to compile.
+And, annoyingly, the only way you can set this is to edit the `project.pbxproj` file in a text-editor.

 That’s it!